jupiterpluvius/arnobius-adversusnationes/Introduction.md

 Anywhere that it looks like further investigation is necessary

 Roughing out versions of each of the subsections in step 1

+No reason to quote a scholar for the assertion of a fact Things like really good phrasing, conclusions to be challenged or supported

+If I find a good map make note of it